motistudio/celli/README.md

 ### Constants

 #### `SourceCleanupPolicies`
-Enum for source cleanup policies in backup caches.
+Enum for source cleanup policies in remote caches.

 ### Types and Interfaces